 To improve the understanding of different sectors on how best to proceed with the green digital twin transition, EGDC aims to promote and enable cross-sectoral dialogues.
 This will lead to the creation of guidelines for the deployment of green digital solutions in sectors such as energy, transport, manufacturing, agri-food and the building sector.

-As requested by the Council in the its conclusions on Digitalisation for the benefit of the environment adopted on 17.12.2020 the EGDC addresses Article 11.
+As requested by the Council in its conclusions on Digitalisation for the benefit of the environment adopted in December 2020 the EGDC addresses Article 11.